Selective Laser Trabeculoplasty (SLT)

 Effectiveness

-- Average reduction: 20-30% lower IOP
+- Average reduction: often about 20-30% from baseline IOP

-- Maximum effect: Usually within 4-8 weeks
+- Maximum effect: usually within 4-8 weeks

 What Success Looks Like